2020 Renewed Malta Citizenship

-Yes, nationals of the Islamic Republic of Iran and the Democratic People’s Republic of Korea (North Korea), or non-nationals of these countries who reside, do business, or have other significant ties with these countries, are not eligible for the MIIP.
+Yes, nationals of the Islamic Republic of Iran and the Democratic People’s Republic of Korea (North Korea), or non-nationals of these countries who reside, do business, or have other significant ties with these countries, are not eligible for Malta CBI.
 Similarly, applications from citizens of countries included in the US Travel Ban will be denied automatically.
 Below is the full list of non-eligible nationalities:

 - North Korea

 2: Can my family be included in my application?

 Yes, the main applicant may include a spouse, children under 29 years of age, financially dependent adult children under the age of 29, and parents of main applicant and spouse.

 3: Can you also assist in obtaining Maltese citizenship by descent?

 Yes, interested parties are kindly asked to compile the contact form found at the bottom of this page.

 4: Can you help me find employment in Malta?